 - 1. This conservation measure applies to exploratory fisheries for Antarctic krill (Euphausia superba), except for such fisheries where the Commission has given specific exemptions, and only to the extent of those exemptions. - 2.
 Fishing in any statistical subarea or division shall cease when the reported catch reaches the specified catch limit1 and that subarea or division shall be closed to fishing for the remainder of the season.
 No more than 75% of the catch limit shall be taken within 60 n miles of known breeding colonies of land-based krill-dependent predators. - 3.
 In order to give effect to paragraph 2 above: - (i) the precise geographic position of a trawl haul will be determined by the midpoint of the path between the start point and end point of the haul for the purposes of catch and effort reporting; - (ii) for the purposes of this conservation measure, fishing is defined as any time that fishing gear, conventional trawls, pumped codends and continuous pumping gear are in the water; - (iii) the Secretariat shall notify Contracting Parties participating in these fisheries when the total catch of Euphausia superba combined in any statistical subarea or division is likely to reach the specified catch limit, and of the closure of that subarea or division when that limit is reached2.
 No part of a trawl path may lie within a closed subarea or division. - 4.
 The total green weight of krill caught and lost shall be reported. - 5.
-Each vessel participating in the exploratory fisheries for krill during the 2023/24 season shall have one observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation and, where possible, one additional scientific observer, on board throughout all fishing activities within the fishing season. - 6.
+Each vessel participating in the exploratory fisheries for krill during the 2024/25 season shall have one observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation and, where possible, one additional scientific observer, on board throughout all fishing activities within the fishing season. - 6.
 The Data Collection Plan (Annex 51-04/A) and Research Plan (Annex 51-04/B) shall be implemented.
-Data collected pursuant to the Data Collection and Research Plans for the period up to 1 May 2024 shall be reported to CCAMLR by 1 June 2024 so that the data will be available to the meeting of the Working Group on Ecosystem Monitoring and Management (WG-EMM) in 2024.
-Such data taken after 1 June 2024 shall be reported to CCAMLR not later than three months after the closure of the fishery, but, where possible, submitted in time for the consideration of the Scientific Committee. - 7.
+Data collected pursuant to the Data Collection and Research Plans for the period up to 1 May 2025 shall be reported to CCAMLR by 1 June 2025 so that the data will be available to the meeting of the Working Group on Ecosystem Monitoring and Management (WG-EMM) in 2025.
+Such data taken after 1 June 2025 shall be reported to CCAMLR not later than three months after the closure of the fishery, but, where possible, submitted in time for the consideration of the Scientific Committee. - 7.
 Contracting Parties choosing not to participate in the fishery prior to the commencement of the fishery shall inform CCAMLR of changes in their plans no later than one month before the start of the fishery.
 If, for whatever reason, Contracting Parties are unable to participate in the fishery, they shall inform CCAMLR no later than one week after finding that they cannot participate.
 The Secretariat will inform all Contracting Parties immediately after such notification is received.

-- 8. The use of marine mammal exclusion devices on trawls is mandatory. - 1 Unless otherwise specified, the catch limit for krill shall be 15 000 tonnes in any statistical subarea or division. - 2 The closure of fisheries is governed by Conservation Measure 31-02.
+- 8. The use of one or more marine mammal exclusion devices on trawls is mandatory.
+The effect, or combined effect, of such devices shall be to minimise incidental capture of both cetaceans (whales) and pinnipeds (seals and fur seals). - 1 Unless otherwise specified, the catch limit for krill shall be 15 000 tonnes in any statistical subarea or division. - 2 The closure of fisheries is governed by Conservation Measure 31-02.